donaldraymond/crystallography-scripts/README.md

 This script just downloads a PDB file from the Protein Data Bank.

-The user can either pass the script a PDB ID in the command line e.g. `PDBget.sh 1yks` or input the ID when asked.
+The user can either pass the script a PDB ID in the command line e.g. `PDB_get.sh 1yks` or input the ID when asked.

 ## PDB_ideal.sh
 The purpose of this script is to idealize the geometry of a model using refmac5.
 The script takes a PDB file as input and output a PDB with the idealize model.
 No MTZ file is required.
 I use this script before refining low resolution structures to help the refinement program out.